frankframework/frank-flow/README.md

 The easiest option while developing is to just run `mvn install`.
 This will install some plugins and bundle the files into the Jar.
 This command will also copy the frontend into the Jar if ran the [build command](#building-the-frontend).
 While technically you could build the Jar without the frontend, there really isn’t a reason not to, apart from testing the API only.
 Copying the frontend will be close to instant after the first build, as long as the build folder doesn’t change, because the target folder is cached.

-The other option is mend for a production setting.
-This is because the Maven will also install Node.js and NPM for building the frontend.
+The other option is meant for a production setting.
+This is because Maven will also install Node.js and NPM for building the frontend.
 This way is compatible with the Jenkins automation server.
 The build can be started by running `mvn install -P frontend`.

 ## Other projects